kylegwilliam/byu-cs324/hw-sockets/README.md

 $ ./client -4 hostname port foo bar abc123
 ```

- 15. The server prints out the remote (i.e., client-side) address and port
+ 15. The server prints out the _remote_ address and port associated with the
+     incoming message, and the client prints out the _local_ address and port
-     associated with the incoming message.  *What do you notice about the port
+     associated with its socket.
+They should match!  *What do you notice about
-     value used by the client for different messages sent using the _same_
+     the value of the local port used by the client for _different_ messages
-     socket (i.e., from running `./client` a single time)?*
+     sent using the _same_ socket (i.e., from running `./client` a single
+     time)?*
- 16. *What do you notice about the port value used by the client for different
+ 16. *What do you notice about the value of the local port used by the client
-     messages sent using _different_ sockets (i.e., from running `./client`
+     for _different_ messages sent using _different_ sockets (i.e., from
-     multiple times)?*
+     running `./client` multiple times)?*
  17. *Looking inside `server.c`, how many sockets does the server use to
      communicate with multiple clients?*  For example, one for _each_ client,
-     one for _all_ clients, etc.  *How does this compare to the answer to the
+     one for _all_ clients, etc.
+ 18. *How does this compare to the answer to the behavior for a server-side UDP
-     behavior for a server-side UDP socket (see question 6)?*
+     socket (see question 5)?*

 Make the following modifications, which mirror those made in Part 1 (preceding
 questions 7 - 10):